claudioDema99/ExpLab-FinalAssignment/README.md

 **go_to_action_node** and **marker_searcher_action**

-The GoToAction and MarkerSearcherAction nodes are designed to be action executor within the ROS 2 environment and are responsible for executing specific actions within the defined planning domain.
+The GoToAction and MarkerSearcherAction nodes are designed to be action executors within the ROS 2 environment and are responsible for executing specific actions within the defined planning domain.
 They serve basically as the bridge between the high-level planning specified in the PDDL file and the actual execution of actions on the robotic platform.

 Features: